egumasa/construction_overlap/README.md

 # construction (cx) overlap codes
 This is a forked repo from [Philip Tillman's fluencysimilarity repo](https://bitbucket.org/philtillman/fluencysimilarity/src/master/).
 The original code is used to measure Jaccard and Cosine similarities between two sets of texts (i.e., overlapping unigrams, trigrams, etc.).
 We are extending their approach mainly in two ways:

-1) Adding measures of source text overlap measure, in addition to comparison between performances.
+1) Adding measures of source text overlap, in addition to the comparison between performances.
 2) Adding more fine-grained measures of lingusitic constructions (which require more advanced Natural Language Processing component beyond simple ngrams).

 The original Tillman's code is used in their publication.